APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/column_annotation_class.md

 Column Annotation for a class
 =============================

-The Column annotation for a class allow you to add a non-mapped source column.
+The Column annotation for a class allows to add a non-mapped source column.

 Exemple:
 ```php